rpumpurs/blog/_drafts/2017-07-02-immutable-dtos.markdown

 )
 ```

 Often its usage would be multiple nestings down, where its origin is hard to trace.
-Often it would even be modified somewhere in between.
+Often it would even be modified somewhere inbetween.

 There are multiple problems resulting from this, to name a few:
 * Accessing array element by key